 2002 - The Queen celebrates her Golden Jubilee, or 50th anniversary, on the throne.

 December 2006 - The Queen issues her annual Christmas broadcast live for the first time since 1960.

 April 2, 2009 - Meets Michelle Obama at Buckingham Palace and the ladies are photographed with their arms around one another.
-Touching the queen is not a typical occurrence and causes lots of media attention and speculation as whose arm was on whom first.
+This causes lots of media attention as touching the queen is not a typical occurrence.

 July 6, 2010 - Addresses the General Assembly of the United Nations for the second time.